eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> T

-- **TGIF** stands for Thank God It's Friday, a common expression used to express happiness that the work week is ending and the weekend is near.
+- **TGIF**: stands for Thank God It's Friday, a common expression used to express happiness that the work week is ending and the weekend is near.

-- **team-building** activities are games or events that are designed to help a group of people work better together.
+- **team-building**: activities are games or events that are designed to help a group of people work better together.
 They build trust and good relationships between team members.

-- **tech recruiter** refers to a professional role focused on recruiting candidates for technology-related positions.
+- **tech recruiter**: refers to a professional role focused on recruiting candidates for technology-related positions.
 This role involves understanding the tech industry, identifying qualified candidates, and matching them with suitable tech job openings.

-- **tempting** is an adjective that describes something appealing or attractive, often making someone want to do or have it.
+- **tempting**: is an adjective that describes something appealing or attractive, often making someone want to do or have it.
 For example: ``The idea of sleeping in is tempting``,  suggests the idea is appealing.

-- **that sounds like a plan**, they mean they agree with the suggestion and think it's a good idea.
+- **that sounds like a plan**: they mean they agree with the suggestion and think it's a good idea.
 It's like saying Yes, let's do that.

 - **that's a cool twist**: is often used to express that something is interestingly unexpected or surprisingly different.
 The word twist here refers to a change or development in a situation or story that is unusual or unexpected.
 Cool in this context means it's positively received.